the-hypermedia-project/charter/hypermedia-elements.md

 An unsafe transition has the following:

-1. **Method** - this MUST an be unsafe HTTP method for the transition, which include POST, PATCH, PUT, and DELETE
+1. **Method** - this is the unsafe method or action being taken on a specific resource.
+Some media types use protocol-specific methods (e.g. GET or POST), or use more generic semantics (e.g. read or create) that map to protocol-specific methods.
 1. **Request Types** - Media types in which the server can accept

 Unsafe transitions MAY also included embedded meta data, though an unsafe transition MUST NOT include embedded attributes or transitions.